Swiss curlers stun with perfect score, beating US 9-4

 Although Switzerland was behind by one point going into the final end, Jenny Perret and Martin Rios had an advantage known as the hammer – the right to throw the final stone of the game.
 They managed to get their first five stones into the house, putting the Americans in a precarious position.

-Becca Hamilton threw her final rock, which needed to get to the button – the center of the bullseye-shaped target – in order to preserve their lead. ”Hard, hurry, hurry!” she screamed at her brother, Matt, who was frantically sweeping the ice in a bid to get the stone to the right spot. ”You gotta go, go, go, go, go!!”
+Becca Hamilton threw her final rock, which needed to get to the button – the center of the bull’s eye-shaped target – in order to preserve their lead. ”Hard, hurry, hurry!” she screamed at her brother, Matt, who was frantically sweeping the ice in a bid to get the stone to the right spot. ”You got to go, go, go, go, go!!”
 She then raced ahead and joined in the sweeping frenzy as the rock drew close to the button.

 It was not to be.
 The stone ended up a few inches past its target, prompting the disappointed siblings to slam their brooms against the ice.
 Switzerland promptly knocked the Americans’ lone rock out of the house and kept all six of their stones within the target’s rings, giving them that rare and coveted six-ender.
 (In regular curling, which uses eight stones, a perfect score is known as an eight-ender or ”a snowman.”)